 Wells received his Bachelor of Arts degree from the University of Michigan and later earned Master of Arts degrees in International Studies from both American University and Ritsumeikan University.
 Wells has served as a board member of The Ali Forney Center in New York City since January 2016.

-Katie is a Partner at Baker Hostetler LLP, where she focuses her legal practice on complex commercial litigation and white collar defense.
+Katie (She/Her) is a Partner at Baker Hostetler LLP, where she focuses her legal practice on complex commercial litigation and white collar defense.
 She has myriad experience in high-profile matters involving financial fraud, including representation of the SIPA Trustee for the liquidation of Bernard L. Madoff Investment Securities LLC, as well as clients in significant securities-related government investigations and class actions.
 Involved in development, diversity, and recruiting initiatives across the firm, Katie is the Co-Chair of the New York Office’s Mentor Committee, and an active member of its Diversity, Women’s Steering, and Recruiting Committees.
 She has also devoted many hours to providing pro bono legal services, including representation of low-income clients on housing and family law matters, the Humane Society in its first nationwide class action complaint against a Florida “puppy mill,” and a client on death row in connection with his appeals.
 Katie previously worked as an associate at Weil, Gotshal & Manges and as an intern with the E.D.N.Y.’s U.S. Attorney’s Office.
 She has been named by New York Metro Super Lawyers as a Rising Star for the past three years, and is a graduate of Columbia University and St. John’s Law School.
 In addition to her service on AFC’s Board, Katie devotes her time to the New York City Bar’s Women in the Legal Profession Committee, the Federal Bar Council, and activities within the St. John’s Law School alumni network.